Finding your path through Peri-Menopause

 And, still rustic, I returned to field and garden.

-My ground covers no more than ten acres:
+My ground covers no more than ten acres;

 My thatched cottage has eight or nine rooms.

-Elms and willows cluster by the eaves:
+Elms and willows cluster by the eaves,

-Hazy, hazy the distant hamlets of men.
+Hazy, hazy—the distant hamlets of men.

-Steady the smoke of the half-deserted village,
+Steady—the smoke of the half-deserted village.

 A dog barks somewhere in the deep lanes,

-A cock crows at the top of the mulberry tree.
+A cock crows atop the mulberry tree.

-At gate and courtyard - no murmur of the World’s dust:
+At gate and courtyard—no murmur of the world’s dust.

-In the empty rooms - leisure and deep stillness.
+In the empty rooms—leisure and deep stillness.

-Now I have turned again to Nature and freedom
+Now I have turned again to Nature and freedom.